bodyionita/Cyber-Security-Tycoon/README.md

 * __1 (minimum)__ Tree Diagram _(Suggested size __A3__)_
 * You will also need __at least 1 dice__

+### Tweak the game
+If you want to change the story, or just make the game better suit your needs and desires you can find all the files necesarry for editing in the __Editable - project files__ folder.
+_You need a minimum of Photoshop experience_

 ### License
 As found [here](https://choosealicense.com/)